CSI3374-SPM/un-scorecard-rn/README.md

 The following environment variables can be modified:

-- `API_URL` which indicates the URL of the backend that the mobile application sends requests to.
+- `GRAPH_URL` which indicates the URL of the web application that shows a web view of a survey's radar graph.